virtualscienceforum/virtualscienceforum/moderatorguide.md

 * thank the speaker
 * initiate the post-talk question/answer period
-* stop highlighting speaker's screen-share
+* turn off spotlighting speaker's webcam stream

 NB: a virtual conference cannot have applause after the seminar ends!
 However, you may invite the audience to use alternatives such as the Zoom "applaud" emote.